 There is parking right next to the ranger’s station, where there are also bathrooms and picnic tables.
 In season there is a parking fee, so come with some cash.
 There is also an ice cream truck at the trail head.

-In the station,there is an educational exhibit where there are free seminars on the weekend and in the summer.
+In the station,there is an educational exhibit where there are free seminars on the weekends and in the summer.
 The ranger does guided tours of the chasm on those days.
 There are many other trails beyond the quarter mile long main chasm.

 If you would like to read these legends yourself in more detail, check out this article.
 There are also many legends about Lover’s Leap, that have disseminated to similar rock formations across the US.
-The gist of these two people fall in love much to the opposition of their society, and plunge themselves over the edge of the cliff so they can be together in the after life.
-Traveling on road trips through the western United States though my childhood, my father made up a epic story to explain the Falling Rock signs, which were a great part of our family trips.
-If you run into the ranger he tell you the Lover’s Leap story.
+The gist of these is that two people fall in love much to the opposition of their society, and plunge themselves over the edge of the cliff so they can be together in the after life.
+A bit of Romeo and Juliet in the wilderness.